 In order to fill the glass bottle, I used a funnel to get everything into the bottle spill free.
 This makes life easier, but if you’re much more skilled than I am in the pouring department, you may not need a funnel.

-When cleaning granite, I spray with the mixture above and leave it on the granite for about 5 minutes.
+When cleaning granite, spray with the mixture above and leave it on the granite for a few minutes.
 This allows everything to soak if you have something stuck on the countertop, but it also allows the alcohol to disinfect your countertops.
-I then use a microfiber cloth or a clean wash cloth to wipe down the countertops.
+Then, use a microfiber cloth or a clean washcloth to wipe down the countertops.